BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Now you can move it however you want by selecting it and using the keybinds I mentioned earlier.
 ![creating-a-new-level-place-object.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-move-object.webp)

-*You can make `Sidebar` inactive by opening a different window (I always open `Atmosphere panel`), so you can scroll through the list of objects with arrow keys faster.
+*You can make the `Sidebar` inactive by opening a different window (I always open `Atmosphere panel`), so you can scroll through the list of objects with arrow keys faster.
 (Basically whenever you select an object, you also load all its parameters in `Sidebar`, by making `Sidebar` inactive, you stop loading the parameters)*.

 ## Terrain